Ambitions

 - General workshops or training that does not result in tangible qualifications/credentials

-- Projects that lack a clear link to reducing the time for people to secure employment
+- Projects that lack a clear pathway to reducing the time for people to secure employment

-Community investment ideas that are either responsive to local community needs or tackle root causes with systemic solutions to address food security, housing stability, and access to health services.
+Community investment ideas that are either responsive to local community needs or strive to tackle root causes with systemic solutions to address food security, housing stability, and access to health services.

 Exclusions